IRB Submissions

 The definition of a CWRU faculty member includes:

-• CWRU Board of Trustees appointed Faculty, who is eligible for benefits
+• CWRU Board of Trustees appointed faculty, who is eligible for benefits

 *Some exceptions can be made for individuals who meet the following criteria:

-• Post-Doctoral Scholar/Fellow with independent funding
+• postdoctoral scholar or fellow with independent funding

 When to submit a protocol submission to the CWRU IRB versus an affiliate hospital IRB?